 - Purchase the complete Expat Arrivals Montreal Guide (PDF)

-Expat parents should note that the language of instruction at most Montreal schools is French.
-The majority of the population in Montreal speaks French as a first language, and it is the official language of business.
-While a language barrier can be difficult for new arrivals, support is provided to children whose first language is not French.
+Expat parents should note that the main language of instruction in most of Montreal’s schools is French.
+While a language barrier can be difficult for new arrivals, parents should rest assured that children whose first language is not French will receive adequate support.

 Public schools in Montreal

-Children in Montreal start going to school at five years old in a maternelle.
+Children in Montreal start school at the age of five in a maternelle and usually finish at 17.
 Grade 1 to 6 is école primaire and école secondaire is from grade 7 to 11.
-Students then move on to post-secondary college for grades 12 and 13 if they want to continue to university.

-Unless expat children are very young or have a good grasp of the French language, public school is not the best option for them.
+Unless expat children are very young or have a good grasp of French, public school is not necessarily the best option.

 Language in schools in Montreal

 All children in Quebec are encouraged to attend French-language public schools.
-However, there are also English-language public schools for children who have already received some of their education in English.
+That said, there are also English-language public schools available.

-In French-language schools, English is taught as a second language and English-immersion programmes are also available.
-There are also fully bilingual schools in Quebec, where both English and French are taught as a first language.
-Many of the private schools in Montreal are also bilingual.
+In French-language schools, English is taught as a second language, while English-immersion programmes are also available.
+There are also fully bilingual schools in Quebec, with many private schools in Montreal offering bilingual instruction as well.

 Private schools in Montreal

-A large proportion of children in Montreal attend private schools.
-This is because the government subsidises certain private schools that meet its requirements.
-Most private schools are high schools, and many are affiliated with a certain religion.
+A large portion of Montreal’s student population attends private schools.
+This is because certified private schools receive government subsidies, which reduces fees.
+Most private schools are high schools, and many also have religious affiliations.

-Children who want to attend a private high school must pass an entrance exam and prove they have performed well throughout primary school.
+Children who want to attend a private high school must pass an entrance exam and demonstrate academic excellence throughout their primary schooling.

 International schools in Montreal